 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include dry mouth; excessive urination followed by a decrease in amount of urine; muscle cramps; severe lightheadedness, especially upon standing; weak or irregular heartbeat.Proper storage of chlorothiazide tablets:

 Store chlorothiazide tablets at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep chlorothiazide tablets out of the reach of children and away from pets.

 - If you have any questions about chlorothiazide tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Chlorothiazide tablets is to be used only by the patient for whom it is prescribed.
+- Chlorothiazide tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.